substrait-io/substrait/validator/README.md

 much just a pretty-printed version of this format.
 More information about this type is available in the associated `.proto` file.

-TODO: diagnostics.
-Need to expose function to obtain a list of 'em.

 For more information, use the `--help` option.

 Library usage